huijunwu/libgdx-ai-wiki/Message-Handling.md

 // Removes all the agents listening to any message type messageDispatcher.clearListeners();
 ````

+### Return Receipt ###
+The return receipt feature makes the `MessageDispatcher` instantly send the telegram back to the sender as soon as all receivers have processed the message.
+Just before the telegram is sent back by the MessageDispatcher some of its fields are updated:
+- the field [returnReceiptStatus](https://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/msg/Telegram.html#returnReceiptStatus) is set to [RETURN_RECEIPT_SENT](https://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/msg/Telegram.html#RETURN_RECEIPT_SENT)
+- the field [sender](https://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/msg/Telegram.html#sender) is set to the MessageDispatcher
+- the field [receiver](https://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/msg/Telegram.html#receiver) is set to the original sender

+All the other fields, namely [message](https://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/msg/Telegram.html#message) and [extraInfo](https://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/msg/Telegram.html#extraInfo), remain untouched.

+A typical use case of the return receipt is to let the sender release the `extraInfo` (here we're assuming it's pooled, of course).

+Also, notice that the return receipt is normally useful for delayed telegrams.
+Indeed, for instant messages you can just release the `extraInfo` to the pool after the invocation of the dispatchMessage method in the sender's code.

 ### Updating the Dispatcher ###
 The queued telegrams are examined each update step by the method [MessageDispatcher.update()](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/msg/MessageDispatcher.html#update--) which checks the front of the message queue to see if any telegrams have expired time stamps.
 If so, they are dispatched to their recipient and removed from the queue.